AcademySoftwareFoundation/OpenColorIO/docs/guides/authoring/overview.rst

 ``name``
 ^^^^^^^^

 Optional.
 A unique name for the config.
+Future versions of OCIO might use this as a sort of "namespace" for the color spaces defined in the rest of the config.

 .. code-block:: yaml

-    name: foo_2021-02-01
+    name: studio-config-v1.0.0_aces-v1.3_ocio-v2.1

 ``search_path``